BRCDcomm/BVC/_posts/2015-04-27-Docker-Image-For-BVC.markdown

 Related Videos:

  * <a href="https://www.youtube.com/watch?v=1_-9jVf5XpU" target="_blank">Install and Connect Mininet</a>
- * <a href="https://www.youtube.com/watch?v=_3JXBS7wmNg" target="_blank">Fix Localhost with BVC Docker Image</a>
+ * <a href="https://www.youtube.com/watch?v=_3JXBS7wmNg" target="_blank">Fix Localhost with Brocade SDN Controller Docker Image</a>

 Download Links:

  * <a href="https://docs.docker.com/installation/ubuntulinux/" target="_blank">Install Docker on Ubuntu</a>
  * <a href="http://boot2docker.io/" target="_blank">Install Docker on Mac/Windows</a>
  * <a href="https://www.virtualbox.org/wiki/Downloads" target="_blank">VirtualBox</a>
- * <a href="https://github.com/brcdcomm/bvc_install_script" target="_blank">GitHub Repository for BVC on Docker</a>
+ * <a href="https://github.com/brcdcomm/bvc_install_script" target="_blank">GitHub Repository for Brocade SDN Controller on Docker</a>

 More Info Links:

- * <a href="https://github.com/BRCDcomm/BVC/wiki/RESTCONF-Developer-Resources" target="_blank">BVC RESTCONF Developer Resources</a> is where you can find tools, info and samples for programming BVC via the RESTCONF API
+ * <a href="https://github.com/BRCDcomm/BVC/wiki/RESTCONF-Developer-Resources" target="_blank">Brocade SDN Controller RESTCONF Developer Resources</a> is where you can find tools, info and samples for programming Brocade SDN Controller via the RESTCONF API
- * <a href="https://github.com/BRCDcomm/BVC/wiki" target="_blank">BVC Wiki</a> is where you can find out more information about BVC.
+ * <a href="https://github.com/BRCDcomm/BVC/wiki" target="_blank">Brocade SDN Controller Wiki</a> is where you can find out more information about Brocade SDN Controller.
- * <a href="https://brcdcomm.github.io/BVC/" target="_blank">BVC Blog</a> is where you can find articles and videos about BVC.
+ * <a href="https://brcdcomm.github.io/BVC/" target="_blank">Brocade SDN Controller Blog</a> is where you can find articles and videos about Brocade SDN Controller.
- * <a href="http://community.brocade.com/t5/DevNet/ct-p/APISupport" target="_blank">Brocade Vyatta DevNet Community</a> is where you can find discussions and docs about BVC and programming it.
+ * <a href="http://community.brocade.com/t5/DevNet/ct-p/APISupport" target="_blank">Brocade SDN Controller DevNet Community</a> is where you can find discussions and docs about Brocade SDN Controller and programming it.

 [InstallBVC]: http://brcdcomm.github.io/BVC/jekyll/update/devops/netdev/appdev/2015/01/19/install-brocade-vyatta-controller.html
 [ProgramOpenFlow]: http://brcdcomm.github.io/BVC/jekyll/update/devops/netdev/appdev/2015/02/10/restconf-app-1.html